HomeCalculatorsStatisticsInterquartile Range (IQR) Calculator

 Statistics

-Calculate Q1, Q3, and the interquartile range (IQR) for any dataset instantly.
-Enter your numbers to find the spread of the middle 50% of your data and outlier fences.
+Calculate Q1, Q3, and the interquartile range (IQR) for any dataset instantly, finding the spread of the middle 50% and outlier fences for free.

 Dataset